gpdowney/lightweightLSAT/docs/reason/confuse.md

     Just replace "argument" with "passage" below.

     It does **not** apply to the Games section.
+    On the Games, the answers are your friends.

 ## The LSAT never asks ambiguous questions